 Cons

 Does your little one have swag?
 Then they need a fly scooter to match, like this Hurtle 3-wheeled option.
-It’s available in eight different colors including blue, green, yellow and even camouflage.
+It’s available in twelve different colors, so they can choose the perfect scooter to suit their style.

-They’ll be the talk of the neighborhood when they drive by the other kids with the power glowing wheels that have LED lights.
-They flash in rainbow colors which is both super cool, but also a bonus for parents as it provides a little extra safety when riding at night.
+They’ll be the talk of the neighborhood when they drive by the other kids with the power glowing wheels with LED lights.
+They flash in rainbow colors, which is super cool and a bonus for parents as it provides extra safety when riding in dim conditions.

-If your kid gets tired on longer rides, they can snap down the folding seat.
-They can ride this while sitting which takes some of the energy off, especially for younger kids.
+If your kid gets tired on longer rides, they can snap down the folding seat and sit, which takes some of the energy off.

 Some of the other awesome features include a rear brake for safe stopping, a comfortable footrest for when they’re sitting, adjustable handlebars, and an extra-wide foot deck.
 Overall, this is a safe and fun scooter.